unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-10-hands-on-put-a-tts-bridge-through-a-model-free-test-bench.md

 ## What This Lab Cannot Prove

-The lab does not load a TTS model, clone a voice, evaluate similarity, measure inference speed, exercise a GPU, test a remote network, validate launchd, or prove automatic recovery.
-It does not enforce ownership or consent, and it does not establish that a production bridge supports every third-party provider.
+The lab does not load a TTS model, clone a voice, evaluate similarity, measure inference speed, exercise a GPU, test a remote network, validate launchd or another process supervisor, or prove automatic recovery.
+The operational mapping above is a production diagnostic checklist, not evidence produced by the model-free fixture.
+The lab does not enforce ownership or consent, and it does not establish that a production bridge supports every third-party provider.

 I left those things out on purpose.
 The useful result is a small executable model of the preferred registered-reference boundary, its legacy compatibility path, and its discovery failures, all without requiring sensitive or expensive material.